saciestudio/courses-intro-portfolio-analysis/scripts/chapter3_script.md

 ***

+If we work out the math, then we see that this risk contribution depend on the covariance matrix:

+***

 When expressed in percentage of the total portfolio volatility, we have the percentage risk contribution of the asset.
 Of course, those percentage risk contribution add up to 1.

 ***